Midyear Updates

 What is it?

-Yet another web-delivered threat in our top 10, Atomic Stealer is an infostealer that targets macOS systems—and it’s part of a general proliferation of stealers that target macOS systems along with threats like Banshee, Cthulu, and Poseidon.
+Yet another web-delivered threat in our top 10, Atomic Stealer is an infostealer that targets macOS systems—and it’s part of a general proliferation of stealers that target macOS systems along with threats like Banshee, Cthulhu, and Poseidon.
 Specifically, Atomic Stealer targets credentials, payment card data, cookies, keychain details, and information related to cryptocurrency wallets.
 It’s delivered via pirated or cracked software and malicious advertisements that prompt the end user to download the malware.

 Downloading Atomic Stealer and other malware on macOS is relatively straightforward and can seem legitimate to unsuspecting users as it’s often nearly indistinguishable from downloading legitimate software from the internet.
 In fact, the malware often coaches users through the process of installing the malware.